-While the bald eagle was removed from the Federal Endangered Species Act (ESA) list, they are still protected by BGEPA and the Migratory Bird Treaty Act (MBTA).
+While the bald eagle was removed from the federal Endangered Species Act (ESA) list, they are still protected by the BGEPA and the Migratory Bird Treaty Act (MBTA).
 All three laws are administered by the US Fish and Wildlife Service (USFWS).

 - What has the Army done?

-A major difference between BGEPA and the ESA is the Army may make a determination of “not likely to adversely affect” without having to initiate any dialogue with the FWS.
-However, if the Army determines an action will likely cause a disturbance or "take" of bald or golden eagles, then a permit from FWS is needed.
+A major difference between BGEPA and the ESA is the Army may make a determination of “not likely to adversely affect” without having to initiate any dialogue with the USFWS.
+However, if the Army determines an action will likely cause a disturbance or to bald or golden eagles, then a permit from USFWS is needed.

 - Why is this important?